poetlifeart/poetlifeart.github.io/_posts/2025-07-18-flow-matching-part3.md

 Thus, in physics the minimizer of the free energy functional is the Gibbs distribution, while in VAEs the minimizer is the true posterior.
 In both cases, the free energy principle provides a way to define a functional over trial distributions
 \\( q \\) and recover the correct distribution at the optimum.
 When \\(q\\) is restricted (e.g. Gaussian in VAEs, or mean-field in physics), one obtains the best approximation within that family rather than the exact solution.

-Note that in physics, one might choose a $q$ which spreads probability more uniformly over energy states, thus increasing the entropy term \\(S[q]\\).
+Note that in physics, one might choose a \\(q\\) which spreads probability more uniformly over energy states, thus increasing the entropy term \\(S[q]\\).
 However, such a choice generally increases the expected energy \\(\mathbb{E}_q[E]\\) as well, and therefore increases the free energy \\(\mathcal{F}_\beta[q]\\).